geschnee/acg-gruppe6/README.md

 ## prepare repo

 cd repo
-conda install -n bla pyyaml
+conda install -n acg pyyaml

 ## now the repo is ready to be used